| Troops

 procedure to be followed and they must be given an

+opportunity of presenting their case.
 The company which claims that three operators

 including itself are authorised by their licence terms